 Faculty leaders are welcome to use external funds to subsidize their travel or that of participants on the study tour.
 Many leaders use department or college funds, grants, or even personal funds to reduce the Program Fee.
 Any external funds credited to the study tour must be included as negative amounts on the Program Budget.
 Leaders cannot use the Office of International Programs's International Incentive Grant to subsidize a study tour, although they may use this grant to cover the cost of an exploratory site visit for a future program proposal.

-In the event that a surplus of Program Fees are collected, the faculty leader, in consultation with Education Abroad, may decide to use this Program Reserve in the ways described below.
+In the event that a surplus of Program Fees are collected, the faculty leader, in consultation with Education Abroad, may use this Program Reserve in the ways described below.

 Before International Travel